kunalb541/ML4GASTLI/README.md

 # GASTLI Surrogate Model

-A neural network surrogate for the GASTLI planetary interior-atmosphere simulation code.
-Predicts planetary properties with uncertainty estimates.
+A neural network surrogate for the GASTLI planetary interiors.

 ## Overview